5. The Mongol khanates

-The Mongol empire lasted only some 150 years.
-The empire began to crack already by the middle of the thirteenth-century and in the early fourteenth-century it was disintegrating.
+The Mongol Empire lasted only some 150 years.
+The political structure began to crack already by the middle of the thirteenth century and in the early fourteenth century, it was disintegrating.
 In 1368, the Mongols lost control over their most prized possession — China.
-The cause of this decline had less to do with external enemies than with domestic strife.
-When Genghis Khan’s grandchildren by the middle of the thirteenth-century were ready to take over the realm, the question of succession turned out to be impossible to settle.
-The outcome was a civil war which turned brothers against each other and eventually resulted in the division of the empire into four separate parts — the Golden Horde in Russia, the Ilkhanate in Persia, the Yuan dynasty in China, and the Chagatai khanate in the traditional Mongolian heartlands.
-Although these entities were intimately related to each other in various ways, there were also constant conflicts between them.
-The Black Death, a contagious disease which spread quickly along the caravan routes in the fourteenth-century, decimated the population and made travel and exchange into deadly activities.
-At the end of the fourteenth-century, the Mongol empire was once again a small kingdom confined to the steppes north of China and its last remnant was swallowed up by the Qing dynasty in 1635.
-Other vestiges and descendants lived on, most successfully in the form of the Mughal empire in India, founded in 1526 by Babur who counted himself as a direct descendant of Genghis Khan.
-[Read more: The Mughal Empire]
+One important reason for the decline and fall of the Mongol empire was the perpetual infighting that took place among Genghis Khan’s descendants.
+When his grandchildren by the middle of the thirteenth century were ready to take over the realm, the question of succession turned out to be impossible to settle.
+The outcome was a civil war which turned brothers against each other and eventually resulted in the division of the empire into four separate realms — the Golden Horde in Russia, the Ilkhanate in Persia, the Yuan dynasty in China, and the Chagatai khanate in the traditional heartlands of Mongolia.
+Although these entities were closely related to each other in various ways, there were also constant conflicts between them.
+In addition, the Black Death, a contagious disease that spread quickly along the caravan routes, decimated the population and made travel and exchange into deadly activities.As a result, at the end of the fourteenth century, the Mongol Empire was once again a small kingdom confined to the steppes north of China.
+Its last remnant was conquered by the Manchu armies in 1635.
+Other vestiges of the Mongols and their descendants lived on, most successfully in the form of the Mughal Empire in India, founded in 1526 by Babur who counted himself as a direct descendant of Genghis Khan.
+[Read more: “The Mughal Empire”]